jsailo/notes/docs/rebased-and-soapbox-tutorials/installing-rebased/04-updating-rebased.md

 # Updating Rebased

-To update Rebased, run the following commands in succession.
+To update Rebased, run the following commands.

 1. Make yourself the `pleroma` user.
     ```bash